frontity/docs/docs/README.md

 If you're a **project manager** or other **decision maker** that needs to choose or justify whether to use Frontity for your project then this section provides the information you need.

-## **Getting Started**

-If you're new to Frontity then you can get started by heading over to, erm..., the [**Getting Started**](getting-started/) section.

-This is where you'll find our [**Quick Start Guide**](getting-started/quick-start-guide.md) that will get you up and running with Frontity quickly.
-In particular we would like to draw your attention to the [**Initial checks**](https://docs.frontity.org/getting-started#initial-checks) section.
-Make sure you read this <ins>before</ins> running the installer.

-Once you've followed the Quick Start Guide and have a working Frontity installation we'll show you how to [**connect Frontity up to your own WordPress site**](getting-started/connecting-to-wordpress.md) and also how to customise the menu to reflect the structure of your WordPress site.

 ## **CLI Commands**